kaveribhumbar0803-ctrl/Study-Material-Directory/README.md

-The project demonstrates the basic CRUD/database operations.
+The project demonstrates the following database operations:

-INSERT

-Used to add new study-material records.
+1\.
+INSERT: Used to add new study material records.

-INSERT INTO study\_material

-(title, subject, unit, resource\_link, uploader\_name)
+INSERT INTO study\_material (title, subject, unit, resource\_link, uploader\_name)

 VALUES (?, ?, ?, ?, ?);

-SELECT

-Used to retrieve stored study materials.
+2\.
+SELECT: Used to retrieve and display stored study materials.